 You get the picture: If you want to do more business, it’s probably best that you start learning to speak Spanish.
 The good thing is that you can easily learn Spanish online.
 Furthermore, if you’re a business owner, there are a lot of opportunities that you might be missing by not speaking Spanish.
 Speaking Spanish might even create opportunities you didn’t realize were there.

 Wouldn’t you like to add something interesting to your résumé?

-You’re probably one of thousands of applicants who can speak English, after all.
-You’re much rarer if you speak Spanish.
-There are far more interesting positions available for those who speak both Spanish and English.
+If you speak Spanish, you will stand out from the crowd.
+There are far more interesting positions available for those who speak Spanish and English.

 Let’s not forget that it’s going to make finding a job much simpler, too.
 Spanish-speaking countries are developing fast.
 Make sure that you’re ahead of the trend!

 If you’re struggling to find a job back home, why not look for work in a Spanish-speaking country?
 Plenty of people nowadays are jetting off and working abroad.
 Why?
 Because the cost of living is cheaper elsewhere.
 In fact, retiring in the sun isn’t a bad option, either!
-You could live like a king (or queen).
+You could live like royalty.

-Spanish speaking countries make up the top 5 destinations for retirees and Malaysia, Portugal, and Malta are the only non-Hispanic countries in the top 10!
+Spanish speaking countries make up 4 of the top 5 destinations for retirees, and Malaysia, Portugal, and Malta are the only non-Hispanic countries in the top 10!
 If retirement isn’t currently on the horizon, there’s nothing stopping you visiting these countries.
-You mightn’t want to come home after, though…
+You might not want to come home after, though...

 It’s proven that learning a language is a stimulating activity for your brain.
 Learning a language like Spanish is a great way to keep your brain young and provide excellent mental stimulation.